danielmellado/openshift_sdn_devel_docs/doc/source/ovn_kubernetes/README_MANUAL.md

 running on RHEL/Centos/Fedora: [INSTALL.OPENSHIFT.md](docs/INSTALL.OPENSHIFT.md)

-On each node, you should also install the 'ovnkube' utility that comes with this repository.
+On each node, you should also install the 'ovnkube' utility that comes with the [ovn-org/ovn-kubernetes repo].
 To compile it, you will need golang installed.
 You can install golang with:

 ```